Antonio María Rouco Varela

-Antonio María Rouco Varela (born 20 August 1936) is a Spanish prelate of the Roman Catholic Church and a prominent member of its conservative wing.
-He served as Archbishop of Madrid from 1994 to 2014.
+Antonio María Rouco Varela (born 20 August 1936) is a Spanish Catholic prelate who served as Archbishop of Madrid from 1994 to 2014.
 He was made a cardinal in 1998.
-Cardinal Rouco Varela was president of the Episcopal Conference of Spain from 1999 to 2005 and again from 2008 to 2014.
+Rouco was president of the Episcopal Conference of Spain from 1999 to 2005 and again from 2008 to 2014.

 Biography

-Antonio Rouco Varela was born in Vilalba to Vicente Rouco and María Eugenia Varela, the latter of whom hailed from Bahía Blanca, Argentina.
+Antonio Rouco Varela was born in Vilalba (province of Lugo) to Vicente Rouco and María Eugenia Varela, the latter of whom hailed from Bahía Blanca, Argentina.
 He has four siblings: Visitación, Jose, Manuel, and Eugenia.
 He studied at the seminary in Mondoñedo and at the Pontifical University of Salamanca (1954–1958), from where he obtained his licentiate in theology.
 Rouco was ordained to the priesthood by Bishop Francisco Barbado y Viejo, OP, on 28 March 1959.

 He then furthered his studies at the University of Munich, earning a doctorate in canon law in 1964 with a dissertation on church-state relations in 16th century Spain.
 He held a series of academic posts, teaching fundamental theology, canon law, and ecclesiastical law at the seminary of Mondoñedo, and the University of Munich.
 In 1976 he was appointed titular Bishop of Gergi and Auxiliary bishop of the Archdiocese of Santiago de Compostela by Pope Paul VI.
 Named Archbishop of Santiago de Compostela in 1984 by Pope John Paul II, he played a key role in the hosting of the 4th World Youth Day in 1989.
 Five years later, in 1994, he was named Archbishop of Madrid by Pope John Paul II.

+During his time at the head of the Archdiocese of Madrid, Rouco Varela officiated at numerous royal family events, such as the wedding of Prince Felipe and Letizia Ortiz and the baptism of their daughters, Leonor, Princess of Asturias, and Sofia, Infanta of Spain.

 John Paul II created him Cardinal-Priest of S. Lorenzo in Damaso in the consistory of 21 February 1998.
 He was one of the cardinal electors who participated in the 2005 papal conclave that selected Pope Benedict XVI.
 In 2011, he was the incumbent Cardinal Archbishop of Madrid, when Pope Benedict XVI made a Papal Visit to the city for World Youth Day 2011.
 Also that year, the University of "San Dámaso" was founded in Madrid.
 Rouco Varela again was a cardinal elector in the papal conclave that elected Pope Francis in March 2013.

 On 28 August 2014 he was replaced as Archbishop of Madrid by Carlos Osoro Sierra, who represents a more centrist fraction of the Spanish Catholic church.
 Having passed 80, he will not be an elector in the next papal election.